SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models

 Decomposed Instruction Following Policy

-To test the improvement capabilities of SOAR, we deploy the system on nine different scenes, and on each of these scenes evaluate its ability to collect semantically useful autonomous data and subsequently learn from the data.
-The ability to improve is a test of both the learning procedure and the data collection procedure; if data for skills semantically relevant to the downstream tested skills has not been collected, improvement will not be evident.
-We find that indeed, SOAR enables improvement for multiple language skills on each of these nine scenes, with an average success rate improvement of 115%.
+To evaluate the improvement capabilities of SOAR, we test the system on 10 different scenes, evaluating its ability to autonomously collect semantically relevant data and then learn from it.
+Improvement reflects the effectiveness of both the learning and data collection procedures; if data relevant to the skills being tested has not been collected, improvement will not occur.
+We find that SOAR enables ,on average, a a 2x improvement in multiple language skills across each of the 10 scenes.

 Decomposed Instruction Following Policy